Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 rectangle(src,pt1,pt2,color,thickness)
 ```

-① The first parameter "**src**" refers to the image to draw the contour.
+① The first parameter `src` refers to the image to draw the contour.

-② The second parameter "**pt1**" represents one of the vertices of the rectangle.
+② The second parameter `pt1` represents one of the vertices of the rectangle.

-③ The third parameter "**pt2**" refers to the diagonal vertices of pt1
+③ The third parameter `pt2` refers to the diagonal vertices of pt1

-④ The fourth parameter "**color**" represents the color of the rectangle.
+④ The fourth parameter `color` represents the color of the rectangle.

-⑤ The fifth parameter "**thickness**" represents the width of the drawn rectangle. "-1" indicates padding rectangle.
+⑤ The fifth parameter `thickness` represents the width of the drawn rectangle. "-1" indicates padding rectangle.

 <img class="common_img" src="../_static/media/chapter_5/section_17/media/image51.png" />